Egg Freezing - today's approach to family planning

-Human oocyte cryopreservation may be used to preserve female fertility, for example, in the following situations:
+Depending on the national legal situation, human oocyte cryopreservation may be used to preserve female fertility, for example, in the following situations:

 - Women who are exposed to high levels of environmental pollution, which may compromise the quality of their oocytes.
 The increased risk of exposure can arise from: frequent long-haul flights, working with chemical substances, tar and paints, X-rays, working in places where smoking is still allowed etc.

 - Following a surgical procedure involving the removal of parts of the ovary (ovarian cyst removal, removal of endometriosis scarring and lesions etc.)

 - Given a family history (predisposition) of: premature menopause (premature ovarian failure = POF)